BerndiVader/mmDisguiseCommand/README.md

 # AdvLibsDisguise for MythicMobs 2.4.5 or higher & LibsDisguise 8.6.8 or higher

+## Update 21.3.2017 - Gone up to 9.2 LibsDisguise.
+Now supports templates ie saved skins.
+Enjoy!
+For this you need atleast Spigot 1.10.2 and Disguise 9.1.2

 Installation: Stop the server and copy the jar into your pluginsfolder.
 After this restart your server and you can use all the commands and skills like with "/d" command of LibsDisguise.